Listing Subjects

 return entries;

-}-- Join with users table to get full user records
+}-- Join with users table to get full user records (NULL limit returns all)

 SELECT u.*